-Welcome to the Department of Art and Art History at Georgetown!
+Welcome to Art and Art History at Georgetown!

 The Department of Art and Art History invites all students to explore the worlds of creating, interpreting, and exhibiting art, which has always stood near the heart of human culture and inquiry.
 Our students and faculty pursue creative work and research to illuminate art’s history and future with rigor, nuance, and imagination.